uwaudio/SHT_ChromePlayerRemoter/README.md

-# QtControlAppleScript_test
+# SHT (SmartHomeTools) Chrome Player Remoter

+## Source

+  After some initial test of Applescript control google chrome player in last repo [QtControlAppleScript_test](https://github.com/uwaudio/QtControlAppleScript_test).
+I decide open a new repo to continue the more features.

 ## Motivation

   Started this project because while using [Home Assistant](https://github.com/home-assistant) to control my home, I found that I was missing a device for simple control of my playback computer.
 Since I use a Mac Mini in my home that is directly connected to the NEC projector, I can currently only switch the NEC projector on and off with Home Assistant, but not the player (my Mac Mini).

-  So I decided to do some initial exploration of controlling my player in a simple way.
+  So I decided to do some tools of controlling my player in a simple way.

 ---
 ## Technical Details